slinGitHub/CheckInsetWeb/privacyPolicy.md

   Email: labs.busch(at)gmail.com

 3. General Information
-  We take the protection of your personal data seriously.
+  I take the protection of your personal data seriously.
   This app processes personal data exclusively in accordance with applicable data protection laws, in particular the General Data Protection Regulation (GDPR).

 4. Data Processing Within the App